 It’s a tough act.
 Remaining calm and assertive – impassive even – when your pooch is trembling and terrified.

-Regardless of the specific case, there are some things that are important upfront.
+Regardless of the specific case, some things are important upfront.

-Most important is that you understand that approaching this in a calm and assertive manner is key.
-If you are nervous or upset, your pooch will pick up that and this becomes more difficult for both of you.
+Most important is that you understand that approaching this calmly and assertively is key.
+If you are nervous or upset, your pooch will pick up that, which becomes more difficult for both of you.

 It’s also important to understand the triggers that cause your dog to become nervous or hyperactive.

 A yelling kid?